runziggurat/p2p-viz/README.md

 - the C key cycles the color mode:  degree, betweenness, closeness
 - the F key toggles the FPS display
 - the G key toggle the gradient display.
 This displays the color mapping from minimum to maximum, for the particular centrality selected.
 The actual min and max values, and the name of the centrality, are drawn below
-- the H key toggle the histogram display.
-This shows the relative distribution of centrality values from min to max.
-The **bucket** or **slot** with the maximum count goes to the top of the graph.
+- the H key toggles the histogram display, showing the relative distribution of centrality values from min to max.
+The the line representing the  **bucket** or **slot** with the maximum count reaches the top of the graph.
-- the N key toggles the connections, if a node or subnode is selected.
+- the N key toggles the view connections mode, which are displayed if a node or subnode is selected.

 When you click on a node, it will turn white.
 Metadata will be displayed in the upper right corner.